-- 5. All nursing courses are to be completed within a five-year time frame. - 6.
+- 4. All nursing courses are to be completed within a six-year time frame. - 5.
 Students must complete their nursing courses at SWAU unless special permission is granted. - Students are allowed only one repeat of a nursing course during their program.
-Any nursing course that is dropped after mid-semester date on the academic calendar will be treated as a completed nursing course. - Students are required to pass dosage calculation tests periodically throughout the program.
-Failure to achieve a passing score will prevent continuation in nursing courses that semester.

-- 9. Proof of Health Care Provider CPR certification and proof of current immunizations are required of all nursing students. - LVN and RN students must provide the nursing department with proof of current Texas unencumbered licensure throughout their program. - 11.
-After acceptance but before the first clinical course all students must submit to and pay for a criminal background check and drug screening as arranged by the Nursing Department.
+Any nursing course that is dropped after mid-semester date on the academic calendar will be treated as a completed nursing course. - 7.
+Students are required to pass dosage calculation tests periodically throughout the program.
+Failure to achieve a passing score will prevent continuation in nursing courses that semester. - Proof of Health Care Provider CPR certification and proof of current immunizations is required of all nursing students and Report of Physical Examination. - LVN and RN students must provide the nursing department with proof of current Texas unencumbered licensure throughout their program. - 10.
+After acceptance but before the first clinical course all students must submit to and pay for a criminal background check and drug screening as arranged by the Nursing Department. - 11.
+A score of at least 850 is required on the exit examination for graduates.

+'''

-''' Nursing cognate courses:
+Nursing cognate courses:

-AS Nursing:

-BIOL 101, 102, 220 same as A.S. plus CHEM 103
+BIOL 101, 102, 220

-CHEM 101 (CHEM 102 or 104 recommended.)
+CHEM 105

 HLED 216

-MATH 110
+MATH 110 (or MAP)

 PSYC 212, 220

 SOCI 111

-or Chemistry competency placement test

-or Math competency placement test

 '''